 According to Glazer, stress on public budgets will make it unlikely for governments around the world to solve water-accessibility issues on their own.
 She says many already are turning to companies that provide new science, technologies, and intelligence-enabled solutions to address problems cost efficiently.

 Some of the best companies committed to water access, she believes, have strong sustainability mandates that spell out how they treat people, manage their companies ethically, and plan to meet environmental goals.

-For example, Glazer points to Roper Technologies (ROP), the fund’s second-largest holding as of midyear.
+For example, Glazer points to Roper Technologies (ROP), one of the fund’s largest holdings at the end of August.
 She considers Roper’s Neptune Technology Group a leader in providing software and measurement systems that efficiently monitor water usage and help find system leaks.
 She notes the company serves more than 4,000 utilities across North America.

 According to Glazer, only about 40% of water systems use intelligent monitoring systems, creating a large addressable market for Neptune in the coming years.

-Glazer also points to Idex (IEX), another outsized fund position at the end of June.
+Glazer also points to Idex (IEX), another outsized fund position as of August 31.
 She says this company is a leading maker of pumps, valves, and flow meters for water and wastewater applications.
 She lauds the company’s management team for creating a decentralized structure and an entrepreneurial culture.

 “Conservation efforts likely will be part of the solution going forward, but so will technologies that get water to customers more efficiently than ever before,” Glazer says.
 “I think I’ve found the companies that are leading the way in this regard and invested in them for the fund.”

 For specific fund information, including full holdings, please click on the fund trading symbol above.